ThiagoMLS/ThiagoMLS/README.md

 # 👋 Hello, Network!
-## My name is Thiago Serpa, I am 17 years old and I am passionate about technology, I am interested in building a career in the Information Security area, focusing on learning about Cybersecurity, Pentest and updating myself on modernizations.
+## My name is Thiago Serpa, I am 17 years old and I am passionate about technology, I am interested in working in the Information Security area, focusing on learning about Cybersecurity, Pentest and updating myself on modernizations.

 ## Contacts
 <div>